 Four: Psychologically distance yourself from your mind-foes.
 Disentangling them from true you takes away their power.

 The more you are aware and choose to separate (which interacting with them as detached entities does), the more your decluttering skills develop.
 You will have ample practice; unlike the old sweat pants, you can’t pass off your mind-foes or toss them in the trash.
 They become noisier with attempts at banishment—–what we resist persists.

 Five: Managing mind-foes is simple once you are aware they exist.
-One of these normally suffices in keeping a mind-foe from taking over.
+One of these normally suffice in keeping a mind-foe from taking over.

 - Acknowledge it with a nod and carry on

-- Use humor as you witness its attempts
+- Use humor as you witness their attempts

 - Identify and release the real feeling that triggered the mind-foe’s entrance (hurt vs. angry at the offense; scared vs. incapable around the challenge)

 - Bypass it—check-in and interact with wise, true you

 - Vent—a good rant might be necessary, but keep it short—vents are mind-foe filled, no need to invite them to stay